-Well… I am a 50-something, London-based, CNHC Registered Nutritional Therapist and BANT member working with private clients at several clinics across London as well as online, via Zoom & Skype.
-My first career was in IT, providing software development and project management services to corporate clients in the UK, mainland Europe and the USA.
+Well… I am a 50-something, London-based, CNHC Registered Nutritional Therapist and BANT Member working with private clients at several clinics across London as well as online, via Zoom & Teams.

 I have always had an interest in health and wellbeing.
 And, like most people, I was very confused by all the conflicting information I was bombarded with online and in the press.
 I was also becoming more aware and somewhat concerned at the number of family members, friends and work colleagues who developed chronic diseases.
 This, despite not having particularly unreasonable lifestyles.